X

 Raytheon’s Barracuda Mine Neutralization System has successfully completed its first hydrodynamic test, bringing it closer to full-scale production and fielding.

-The test, which took place at the Naval Surface Warfare Center in Carderock, Maryland, validated the system’s ability to hydrodynamically control itself in various sea states and water currents.
+The test, conducted at the Naval Surface Warfare Center in Carderock, Maryland, validated the system’s ability to control itself hydrodynamically in various sea states and water currents.

-It also demonstrated its capability to autonomously detect, track, and hold position on a target.
+It also demonstrated its capability to autonomously detect, track, and maintain position on a target.

-According to Raytheon President of Naval Power Barbara Borgonovi, the successful test represents a “significant milestone” in the advancement of underwater security and naval defense, which is critical in modern warfare.
+According to Raytheon President of Naval Power Barbara Borgonovi, the successful test represents a “significant milestone” in advancing underwater security and naval defense, both critical to modern warfare.

 “Barracuda’s performance reaffirms its position as a game-changing solution for identifying and neutralizing naval mines,” she noted.